 “The Donald Duck effect is well-known to our operators, who find that the whole of Sweden calms down for a while.
 Far fewer people are out and about or going somewhere by car.
 It puts a temporary dent in the number of accidents and means fewer people call 112 that particular hour,” said Helena Söderblom, press officer at SOS Alarm, in a statement on Wednesday.

-Last year the number of calls to the emergency number dropped by 16 percent between 3pm and 4pm compared to three hours before and after, according to SOS Alarm statistics.
+In 2015 the number of calls to the emergency number dropped by 16 percent between 3pm and 4pm compared to three hours before and after, according to SOS Alarm statistics.
 In 2013 the effect was even more noticeable, with a 26 percent drop in emergency calls registered.

 Swedish Christmas celebrations are organized around the Donald Duck-centered Christmas special 'From All of Us to All of You', known in Swedish as 'Kalle Anka och hans vänner önskar God Jul' ('Donald Duck and his friends wish you a Merry Christmas') and has been shown at 3pm on Christmas Eve every year since 1959.
 Don't even think about recording it to watch later.